apache/maven-site/src/site/markdown/maven-jsr330.md

 ```

 So, as mentioned, we have the `javax.inject` dependency and the `sisu-maven-plugin` configured to create
 the JSR-330 component index.
-When you build and place the extension JAR in the `${MAVEN_HOME}/lib/ext`,
+When you build and place the extension JAR in the `${MAVEN_HOME}/lib/ext` folder,
-it will automatically get picked up by the core.
-In the case of example, we have an implementation of
+it will automatically get picked up by Maven.
+In the case of this example, we have an implementation of
 an `EventSpy` that times the executions of individual mojos within a phase in the lifecycle.

 ```